Skip to main content

 Using Column Aliases

-Aliases rename columns in the output (useful for readability or derived expressions).
+We can use aliases to rename columns in the output - super useful for readability or when working with derived expressions.

 SELECT name AS employee_name, department AS dept FROM employees;